camroach87/validatr/README.md

 ### Time-series

 This approach can be adopted for time-series forecasting.
 If the `ts` argument is populated, time-series cross-validation will be carried out.
-Additionally, the Mean Absolute Scaled Error (MASE) is also calculated in addition to the regression accuracy measures.
-The time-series cross-validation parameters are:
+Additionally, the Mean Absolute Scaled Error (MASE) is also calculated.
+Time-series cross-validation parameters are:

 * `start` is the start of the first fold.
 * `horizon` is the length of the fold.